shjala/rbpi-reminder/web/README.md

 # Web Interface

-This directory contains the web interface files for Simple Reminder's configuration management.
+This directory contains the web interface files for PiVoiceReminder's configuration management.

 ## Directory Structure